 $100 Gexa Energy Visa® Reward Card welcome bonus is available for new residential customers only who enroll on an Energy Saver Plan subject to availability.
 Promotion code and smart thermostat installation required to receive card.
 Allow 2-4 weeks after we have received payment in full of your second monthly bill to receive card, which will be mailed to the address specified during enrollment.
 Offer not valid with any other plan, promotion or discount and may be replaced or withdrawn at any time without notice.
 Card is issued by the Bancorp Bank, Member FDIC, pursuan to a license from Visa U.S.A.
 Inc. Visa U.S.A., Inc. is not affiliated with Gexa Energy and does not endorse or sponsor this program.

-Gexa Energy is not affiliated with Emerson and makes no warranties with respect to Sensi.
-Emerson, Sensi and related marks and logos are trademarks of Emerson, Inc. Other product/company names are trademarks of their respective owners.
+Gexa Energy is not affiliated with Copeland and makes no warranties with respect to Sensi.
+Copeland, Sensi and related marks and logos are trademarks of Copeland, Inc. Other product/company names are trademarks of their respective owners.